patterns-app/patterns-devkit/README.md

 #### DataBlock

-A `DataBlock` is an immutable set of data records of uniform `ObjectType`. `DataBlock`s are the basic data unit of Basis, the unit that `DataFunction`s take as input and ultimately produce as output.
+A `DataBlock` is an immutable set of data records of uniform `ObjectType`. `DataBlock`s are the basic data unit of Basis, the unit that `pipe`s take as input and ultimately produce as output.
 More precisely, `DataBlock`s are a reference to an abstract ideal of these records.
 In practice, a DataBlock will be stored on one or more Storage mediums in one or more DataFormats -- a CSV on the local file, a JSON string in memory, or a